 Adding oil to the TVP also helps create a meatier taste considering meats are typically higher in fat and TVP is very low in fat.

-In a large pan, toss the TVP with 2 tbsp olive oil then add the vegetable broth.
+In a large pan, toss the TVP with 2 tablespoons of olive oil then add the vegetable broth.
 Cook over medium heat for about 5 minutes, until your TVP absorbs all the liquid.

 Remove the TVP from your pan, then use the same pan to cook vegetables for the filling.